 Sessions usually last at least 20 minutes.
 The number of treatments you need to feel any results can vary.

 The first session will last longer than the others because your practitioner will ask you a lot of questions.
-He'll typically want to know how long you've had your symptoms, how severe they are, and what your general health is like.
+They'll typically want to know how long you've had your symptoms, how severe they are, and what your general health is like.

 Your acupuncturist will also do a quick medical exam, take your pulse, and check for any sore or tender spots.